 The Meander Art Crawl is a free, self-guided tour of artist studios featuring 45 local artists from the Upper Minnesota River Valley.
 It is a great way to experience the area and connect to the local history, culture, and landscape.

 There is nothing quite like a county fair, and the Chippewa County Fair is a great one!
 It is packed with great events all day and into the evening for families and people of all ages.
-There are always fireworks, a wonderful midway, lots of music, races, demo derbies, and wonderful 4-H exhibits.
-The fair takes place in the beautiful fairgrounds in Montevideo at the end of July, so plan on visiting Chippewa County in the middle of summer!
+Filled with fireworks, a wonderful midway, lots of music, races, demo derbies, and 4-H exhibits.
+The fair takes place at the beautiful fairgrounds in Montevideo at the end of July, so plan on visiting Chippewa County in the middle of summer!